busybus/2017/evaluation/README.md

-This folder contains the submission of the participants (under "sub_xx"), and the evaluation scripts.
+This folder contains the submissions of the participants (under "sub_xx"), and the evaluation scripts.

 To run the evaluation, execute: